Edge (video game): Development and release

 Connect2Media ported the game onto mobile phone versions in Europe on December 17, 2009.
 Mobigame also ported to the PlayStation Network as a PlayStation minis in PAL regions on December 2, 2010 and September 20, 2011, in North America.
-Two Tribes ported the game onto Steam on August 11, 2011, and on the Mac App Store on August 19, 2011.
+Two Tribes ported the game onto Steam on August 11, 2011, and on the Mac App Store on August 19.
 Android version was released on February 3, 2012, as part of the first Android Humble Indie Bundle.

 Mobigame released an expansion, Edge Extended, as a standalone release for iOS on August 25, 2011, and for Android on January 27, 2012.
 Unlike the original Edge, whose advanced 2D engine approximated 3D rendering, Edge Extended uses a new 3D graphic engine with optimizations for Retina Display and the iPad 2.
-Jérémie Torton was hired as a new level designer for the game.
+Jérémie Torton was hired as a level designer for the game.
 In 2013, both Edge and Edge Extended were updated with widescreen support.
 The extended counterpart was initially released with 44 levels, but in a few months they increased the number of levels to 48, and then to 48+15.

 Two Tribes developed the Windows, Wii U versions and co-developed the Nintendo 3DS version with Cosmigo.
 Two Tribes converted the original's tilt and touch controls into keyboard and analog stick controls.
-In addition, Two Tribes created bonus levels, new achievements, new leaderboards, and screen resolution modification options.
+In addition, Two Tribes created the 17 bonus levels, new achievements, new leaderboards, and screen resolution modification options.
 Both the Wii U and 3DS versions contain all levels from the original, Edge Extended, and Windows versions.
-Two Tribes ported Edge Extended as a downloadable content expansion on the existing Windows and Mac OS X releases on August 28, 2011.
+Two Tribes ported Edge Extended as built-in levels (standard levels 1-9, 11, 13, 15-18, 20-48) and downloadable content expansion (standard levels 10, 12, 14, 19, and the 15 bonus levels) on the existing Windows and Mac OS X releases on August 28, 2011.
 Two Tribes had since ported both Edge and Edge Extended as a single release onto the Wii U and Nintendo 3DS.
-The Wii U version was released on November 21, 2013, and December 26, 2013, for the Nintendo 3DS version.
+The Wii U version was released on November 21, 2013, and December 26 for the Nintendo 3DS version.